 Dewatering Bags to Handle Septage

 Question: I need dewatering bags to handle septage.
-Residential quality septage.
-What is the dewatering bag capacity?
+What is the sludge bag capacity?
 Do you have the polymers to go with it?
 Are the bags woven or punched?
-What about cost. what I've seen so far is about 250.00 for 7.5x20.
-I need the type that will best for waste water.
+What about cost?
+I need the dewatering bags best for wastewater.

-Answer: Thank you for contacting us!
-We offer a couple of different options for dewatering of sludge and septage materials.
-In general, dewatering bags are typically made out of either an 8 ounce or 10 ounce fabric.
-These filter bags have been made out Buy Online Now of a 6 ounce also, depending on the requirements of your location.
-Typically sludge will use the 8 ounce material.
-New dewatering bags to handle septage will allow about 65 gpm or less to filter through the bag.
-This may decrease as the bags begins to fill up with materials
+Dewatering bags are typically constructed of either an 8 ounce or 10 ounce nonwoven geotextile fabric.
+The sludge bag has been made out of a 6 ounce as well, depending on the requirements of the project.
+Most sludge dewatering jobs will use the 8 ounce material.
+New dewatering bags allow about 65 gpm or less to filter through the bag.
+This may decrease as the bags begins to fill up with materials.

 For proper dewatering procedures, dewatering bags are filled to 85 percent capacity with sludge or slurry mixture.
 Given time, the solids consolidate and settle in the bag.
 The process is repeated until consolidated solids take up at least 85 percent of the total sludge bag capacity.

 Dewatering and consolidation rates vary between projects, depending on the materials mix and conditions of an area.
 Once the dewatering process is finished, consolidated materials should be removed for disposal or used as fill or compost.

 Polymers are thickening agents which can increase the rate at which the solids in sludge or septic waste separate from water.
 Depending on the pump rates, TSS ratio, and any site limitations, polymers could speed up flocculation times.
 Polymer use must be carefully monitored through the dewatering process with periodic beaker test to ensure proper use.
 Please contact a polymer specialist when using dewatering polymers in any septage treatment process.